 I decided to make a mildly spiced chickpea and pumpkin stew.
 By itself, pumpkin can be a little bland but with a few warming Moroccan spices and some fresh coriander, it really comes alive.

-The coriander, cumin and cayenne are a perfect match and you could even add some cinnamon.
+- Spices - cayenne pepper, cumin and coriander.
+These warming spices are a perfect match with the pumpkin.
+You could even add some cinnamon.

 Can you adapt this pumpkin stew recipe?